TrinhBTo/TrinhBTo.github.io/index.md

 ### Organization

 I worked for Foundation for Success for over a year during my time in Green River College.
-The journey I have with FFS was full of joy and I growth a lot as a person.
+The journey I have with FFS was full of joy and I grow a lot as a person.

 _Learn more about [Foundation for Success.](foundation-for-success)_